minapollmann/minapollmann/_pages/interests.md

 author_profile: false
 ---

+My main interests are sustainability, international security, and Japanese politics.
+I am open to exploring other interests as well!

 ### Sustainability

 This is my newest field of interest.
 I am actively trying to learn more about sustainability in general, and specifically would like to *research* the intersection of sustainability and the US defense industry, international diplomacy, and the Asia-Pacific.